Corbin Carroll Preview, Player Props: Diamondbacks vs. Orioles

 - The pitching staff for the Orioles has a collective 9.1 K/9, the seventh-best in MLB.

-- The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.
+- The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- Orioles pitchers combine to surrender 150 home runs (1.1 per game), the ninth-fewest in baseball.

-- Bradish (9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched) aims for his 10th victory when he makes the start for the Orioles, his 25th of the season.

-- In his last outing on Saturday against the Colorado Rockies, the righty tossed six innings, giving up two earned runs while surrendering six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he tossed 5 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 26-year-old has a 3.03 ERA and 8.8 strikeouts per nine innings across 24 games this season, while allowing a batting average of .226 to opposing hitters.
+- In 24 games this season, the 27-year-old has amassed an ERA of 4.73, with 8.9 strikeouts per nine innings.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.